Our Diagnostic Services – All Constellations Possible

 CeGaT’s VUS re-evaluation reassesses previously reported variants of uncertain clinical significance (VUS) as soon as new scientific evidence on the pathogenicity of the variant is available.
 This increases the solution rate of CeGaT analyses.

 Genetic research is making great progress and is constantly improving our knowledge of disease-causing variants.
-Therefore, it is likely that over time a VUS will be better understood and classified as pathogenic (“likely pathogenic” / “pathogenic”) or benign (“likely benign” / “benign”).
+Therefore, it is likely that over time a VUS will be better understood and classified as pathogenic (likely pathogenic/ pathogenic) or benign (likely benign/benign).

-In the event of such a VUS re-evaluation, CeGaT proactively informs the treating physicians.
+In the event of such a VUS re-evaluation, CeGaT informs the treating physicians.
 In addition, the re-evaluated variant is interpreted by our specialists with reference to the patient’s clinical picture and a revised medical report will be prepared, without extra fees (ExomeXtra®).
+The re-evaluation is critical for the care and treatment of patients and family members.

 Sample Case